new333333/test2/ssf/build-readme.txt

-Building and Deploying ICEcore Within Development Environment
+Building and Deploying Kablink Within Development Environment
 =============================================================

-1. INSTALLING ICEcore BINARY AND SOURCE DISTRIBUTIONS
+1. INSTALLING Kablink BINARY AND SOURCE DISTRIBUTIONS

 (0.1) Download and install a Java development kit